leya-print/leya-print-platform/web/templates/templates-lit/README.md

 ## Project Structure

-/dev/ -> index.html - folder that holds start html file when serving the project locally using in development environment, this file is used for testing, add components here to be rendered on serve. index.html -> html file server for running in production environment.
+index.html - the start html file when serving the project locally using in development environment, this file is used for testing, add components here to be rendered on serve.

-.eslinttrc.json -> lint configuration.
-.prettierrc.json -> prettier configuration.
+The best practice would be to link the template as soon as possible with LEYA because LEYA has a few styling rules that might override the template's styles creating differences between the local and LEYA environment.
+Please use the index.html only to start and orient a little before linking to LEYA.

 rollup.config.js -> file to setup configuration for building project. web-dev-server.config.js -> file to setup configuration for building web server.

+The .scss files are not used, the files are there to show how the manual css from each component can be translated from css.

 /src/ ->
     lit-templates -> folder to hold templates